utdata/icj-class/bootstrap/bootstrap-assignment.md

 # Bootstrap homework assignment

 You are going to build a two-page Bootstrap project from scratch, based on Bootstrap documentation code and styles.
+There are screenshots of what I'm looking for at the end of this document.

 ## Resources

+While you are building this from scratch, you have the icj-bootstrap-template project to start from.
+You also have your in-class repo to look at for guidance, where we also used most of the components you need.

 You'll want to use the Bootstrap documentation for your code and styles.